Geosynchronous/P7-Neighborhood-Map/Round_River_Map_Project/Project_Activity_Log.md

 - A review of some weather APIs: http://www.programmableweb.com/news/top-10-weather-apis/analysis/2014/11/13
 - I will use one of the free sevices listed, preferably on that works with location coordinates

+8:20 PM

+**WEATHER API**
+- I think I will use OPEN WEATHERMAP API http://openweathermap.org/api
+- It is a free service that will provide basic weather data for 5 days with 3 hour forecast